Offa, Nigeria: Commerce

 Owode Market in Offa started over 40 years ago, it opens every five days.
 It is a key driver of economic development for the neighborhood as well as the nearby towns and villages of Ijagbo, Erin-ile, Ojoku, Ikotun, Igosun, Ilemona, Irra, Inisha, and others.

 On 5 April 2018, The Offa robbery occurred and claimed the lives of 18 people, including nine police officers and eight civilians, Owode Market was also a victim of this robbery.
-Offa Descendants Union, the community's leading social and cultural group prior to support from the state government, stepped in to help market customers, opening the way for the construction of the Owode Ultra Modern Market, which cost millions of Naira.
+Offa Descendants Union, the community's leading social and cultural group before receiving support from the state government, stepped in to help market customers, opening the way for the construction of the Owode Ultra Modern Market, which cost millions of Naira.
 This included the market being rebuilt and renovated with the help of other well-wishers and donors from the neighborhood to match the national standards.
 The Owode market has changed significantly since then.